A quick and spicy tomato vegetable soup inspired by the flavors of Puttanesca sauce.

 There have been many bowls of soup on the menu recently and I don’t envision that coming to an end anytime soon.

 I have to say I’m always in the mood for a warming bowl of soup or stew, especially this time of year, It’s one of the most comforting of meals and so endlessly adaptable.
-Preparing big batches of spicy tomato vegetable soup on the weekend for the week ahead has become a welcome routine I’m not eager to let go of.
+Preparing big batches of soup on the weekend for the week ahead has become a welcome routine I’m not eager to let go of.

-This particular soup has been in my repertoire for some time now; it’s a robust, full flavored spicy tomato vegetable soup filled with big chunks of vegetables that’s a snap to make and just the sort of thing I’ve been craving lately.
+This particular spicy vegetable soup has been in my repertoire for some time now; it’s a robust, full flavored tomato soup filled with big chunks of vegetables that’s a snap to make and just the sort of thing I’ve been craving lately.

 The soup itself is inspired by the flavors of the classic Italian Puttanesca sauce.
 It’s simple but warming stuff; filled with tomatoes, garlic, capers, olives and hearty pinch of red pepper for heat which makes for an intense and spicy bath for a hearty mix of broccoli, cauliflower, green beans and fennel.
 Tomato season is still some months ahead so jarred strained tomatoes stands in for fresh here quite nicely.